spectrocloud/librarium/content/docs/04-clusters/20-cluster-groups/25-cluster-group-backups.md

 # Validation

-You can validate the disk backups are occuring by deploying a virtual cluster and taking a backup.
+You can validate the disk backups are occurring by deploying a virtual cluster and taking a backup.

 1. Log in to [Palette](https://console.spectrocloud.com)